 While TIMEMORE digital scale gets mixed opinions, most TIMEMORE products have good quality, appealing aesthetics, and outstanding value for the price.

 TIMEMORE changed the game when they launched the C2 Chestnut.
-Indeed, it’s considerably pricier than other available entry-level grinders like the Hario Slim, my first one.
+Indeed, it’s considerably pricier than available entry-level grinders like the Hario Slim, my first one.
 Likewise, it’s significantly superior.

 I can’t complain about the Slim.
 It served me well for years.
 But, both in terms of built quality and performance, TIMEMORE achieved to get something closer to a Commandante grinder while keeping the price tag below 100$.